Internet censorship in Cuba

 Internet in Cuba is limited due to current government rules and regulations but also due to US sanctions that block Cuban access to some platforms like Zoom.
 Cuba's Internet connection is via the ALBA-1 cable to Venezuela.
-The United States refuses to allow an undersea cable to pass 100 miles from Cuba to Florida.
+As of 2022, the Federal Communications Commission refused a plan to install an underseas cable to Cuba, citing national security concerns as reasoning.

 Background

 Surveillance and self-censorship

-Reports have shown that the Cuban government uses Avila Link software to monitor citizens use of the Internet.
+Reports have shown that the Cuban government uses Avila Link software to monitor citizens' use of the Internet.
 By routing connections through a proxy server, the government is able to obtain citizens' usernames and passwords.
 Cuban ambassador Miguel Ramirez has argued that Cuba has the right to "regulate access to [the] Internet and avoid hackers, stealing passwords, [and] access to pornographic, satanic cults, terrorist or other negative sites".

 Reporters Without Borders suspects that Cuba obtained some of its internet surveillance technology from China, which has supplied other countries such as Zimbabwe and Belarus.
 Cuba does not enforce the same level of internet keyword censorship as China.